How holiday shopping can impact your credit score

 Between the elaborate window displays, sparkling lights and tantalizing sales, it's easy to get caught up in holiday shopping fever.
 Here's how you can spend and keep your credit score up.

-Understanding how credit scores work can help you manage your finances responsibly while still enjoying the holiday season.
+Understanding how credit scores work can help you manage your finances responsibly while enjoying the holiday season.

 Know your limits